 Looking to add more vegetables into your meals?
 You’ll love this honey-roasted parsnips recipe.
 By dressing the parsnips with lots of beautiful spices and roasting them on high, you’ll create a rich, sweet flavor.
 The tzatziki brings a cooling, creamy lightness to the dish and the hazelnuts add a beautiful crunch and nuttiness.
 It’s a crowd pleaser that will change how you think about root vegetables.
+This recipe comes from our friend Eden Grinshpan and is adapted from her fantastic new cookbook Eating Out Loud.

 Recipe and photo by Eden Grinshpan